jacksonmcafee/tinyshell/README.md

     If the only argument passed is ./tinysh, the program will default to interactive mode.
 If one extra argument is passed, the program will assume that it is meant to be a batch file, and will attempt to open it as such.
 If more than 2 arguments are passed, the program will exit and print an error message to the screen.

     When the program is in interactive mode, it will print a prompt, get a line from the user as input, and then attempt to parse those commands.
-There are two main parses and one mini parse:
+    There are two main parses and one mini-parse:
         - The first parse ONLY parses at semicolons in order to keep commands together.
 This parse tokenizes the input and keeps a count of how many tokens are created.
         - The second parse removes tabs and newlines to clean up the c-strings.
         - The third (smaller) parse removes whitespace from the leading and lagging ends of each c-string.